bryanrg22/electionBetsImpact/README.md

 - Python 3.11+
 - [Playwright](https://playwright.dev/) for automated browsing
 - Pandas and NumPy for data processing
+- The [`x-24-us-election`](https://github.com/sinking8/x-24-us-election) x-24-us-election Dataset utility: https://github.com/sinking8/x-24-us-election
 - The [`XScraper`](https://github.com/sinking8/XScraper) Twitter scraping utility: https://github.com/sinking8/XScraper
 - Access to the Kalshi API for historical betting markets

 ## Setup Overview

+1. Clone the `x-24-us-election` repository and install its dependencies (`pip install -r requirements.txt`).
-1. Clone the `XScraper` repository and install its dependencies (`pip install -r requirements.txt` and `playwright install`).
+2. Clone the `XScraper` repository and install its dependencies (`pip install -r requirements.txt` and `playwright install`).
-2. Clone the
 3. Prepare one or more Twitter accounts and save their session cookies as described in the XScraper documentation.
 4. Configure a parameter file listing keywords and date ranges to target.
 Adjust these as your research focus evolves.
 5. Run `python app.py --parameters your_parameters.json --output parsed_tweets/output.json` to collect tweets.